 Although we obtain satisfactory agreement with experiment for computed structural, electronic, magnetic, and lattice-dynamical properties, our calculations do not suggest any obvious explanation for either the low-frequency Debye relaxation or its associated enormous static dielectric response.
-In addition, the observed anomalies associated with the temperature-dependence of the IR and Raman phonons also remain unexplained.
-The strong T-dependence of the oscillator strength of the lowest-frequency IR-active mode is especially strange.
+In addition, the observed anomalies associated with the temperature dependence of the IR and Raman phonons also remain unexplained.
+The strong T dependence of the oscillator strength of the lowest-frequency IR-active mode is especially strange.
 In this section we consider various possible explanations for these distinctive features of CCTO and suggest further experiments that might shed new light on these puzzling phenomena.

-A. Possible origins of the large dielectric response and low-frequency Debye relaxation
+A. Possible origins of the large dielectric response and lowfrequency Debye relaxation rily intrinsic and one primarily extrinsic.

-We consider two classes of possible explanations for the dielectric response and its frequency dependence, one primarily intrinsic and one primarily extrinsic.
 By intrinsic, we mean the response that would be measured in a perfectly stoichiometric, defect-free, single-domain crystal of CCTO.
-Extrinsic effects, on the other hand, would be those associated with defects or other crystal imperfections.
+Extrinsic effects, on the other hand, would be those associated with domain boundaries, defects, or other crystal imperfections.